drichards188/search-assign/README.md

 ## The App

 The code creates a React template app that enables the user to search the provided endpoint.
 The focused search bar sends the actual query to Algolia.
 The second search bar refines the results to the specific item while typing.
+Clicking on an item returns the objectID.
+Should be able to use that to pull details and display an item pop up.
+The pop up is a work in progress.
 Proof of concept testing elements with Jest and React-Testing can be run with `npm test`

 ## Potential Future Elements